A Survey of Embodied AI: From Simulators to Research Tasks

 \subsubsection{Approaches}

-In this section, the non-baseline approaches in \emph{visual exploration} are typically formalized as partially observed Markov decision processes (POMDPs) \cite{lovejoy1991survey}.
+In this section, the non-baseline approaches in visual exploration are typically formalized as partially observed Markov decision processes (POMDPs) \cite{lovejoy1991survey}.
 A POMDP can be represented by a 7-tuple $(S,A,T,R,\Omega,O,\gamma)$ with state space $S$, action space $A$, transition distribution $T$, reward function $R$, observation space $\Omega$, observation distribution $O$ and discount factor $\gamma \in [0,1]$.
-In general, the non-baseline approaches can be viewed as a particular reward function in the POMDP \cite{ramakrishnan2020exploration}.
+In general, these approaches are viewed as a particular reward function in the POMDP \cite{ramakrishnan2020exploration}.

-\emph{Baselines}.
+\textbf{Baselines}.
 Visual exploration has a few common baselines \cite{ramakrishnan2020exploration}.
 For \emph{random-actions} \cite{savva2019habitat}, the agent samples from a uniform distribution over all actions.
-For \emph{forward-action}, the agent always chooses the forward action.
-For \emph{forward-action+}, the agent always chooses the forward action, but turns left if a collision occurs.
-For \emph{frontier-exploration}, the agent visits the edges between free and unexplored spaces iteratively using a map \cite{yamauchi1997frontier, chen2019learning}.
+For \emph{forward-action}, it always chooses the forward action.
+For \emph{forward-action+}, the agent chooses the forward action, but turns left if it collides.
+For \emph{frontier-exploration}, it visits the edges between free and unexplored spaces iteratively using a map \cite{yamauchi1997frontier, chen2019learning}.